BetaHydri/RC4_AD_Check/README.md

 ## Requirements

+- **Administrator privileges**: Must run PowerShell as Administrator
 - PowerShell 5.1 or later
 - Active Directory PowerShell module
-- Domain Administrator privileges (for scanning)
+- Domain Administrator privileges (for scanning and fixing users/computers)
-- Enterprise Administrator privileges (for remediation of trusts)
+- Enterprise Administrator privileges (for remediation of domain trusts)

 ## Installation

 1. Clone or download this repository
+2. **Run PowerShell as Administrator**
-2. Ensure the Active Directory PowerShell module is installed:
+3. Ensure the Active Directory PowerShell module is installed:
    ```powershell
    Import-Module ActiveDirectory
    ```